eenewbsauce/fullstory/README.md

 4. Query the FullStory API

-   *All parameters shown in []
+   - All parameters shown in [ ] are optional

-   If uid and email supplied, then API with return union of the two collections
+   - If `uid` and `email` supplied, then API with return union of the two collections

    ***As Callback***
    ```javascript